KennyUTN/members_only/README.md

 ## About The Project

 This project consists of using the [Devise gem](https://github.com/heartcombo/devise) to have a first approach at authentication in rails.
-It is an application that allows users to create posts and the authors of the posts are displayed only if you, as a User, are logged in.
+It is application that allows users to create posts and the authors of the posts are displayed only if, you as a User, are logged in.

 ## Installation

 To have this app on your pc, you need to:
 * have Ruby & Ruby on Rails installed in your computer
-* [download](https://github.com/kennyUTN/members-only) or clone this repo:
+* clone this repo
   - Clone with SSH:
   ```
     git@github.com:kennyUTN/members-only.git